 At Notre Dame

-- Faculty Guide to the Academic Code of Honor (2016)
+- Procedural Appendix to the Academic Code of Honor (2018)

-- Guidelines for students in the Department of Philosophy (as an example of a best practice for reducing plagiarism)
+- Guidelines for students in the Department of Philosophy (as an example of practices for reducing plagiarism)

 - Faculty Tips on Preventing Plagiarism (Adelphi University)